 But the reality is that the majority of high school athletes—even the talented ones—do not make it onto a college team.
 So what happens to them when this sport-focused life suddenly ends?
 You do not need to be an Olympian or pro player to go through the struggles of post-sport transition.
 Any athlete with an intense, routinized life will experience some loss when they are confronted with the need to create a life without sport at its heart.

-How to Transition to Life without Sports
+How to Transition to Life After Competitive Sports

 Be aware of the challenges your teen athlete might experience as they transition to college life and be ready to make some changes in your own behavior.